Child Safe

 Child Safe Commitment

 The David Scott School is committed to the safety and wellbeing of all young people.
 This will be the primary focus of our care and decision-making.
-The David Scott School has zero tolerance for child abuse.
+The David Scott School has zero tolerance for any kind of child abuse.

 The David Scott School is committed to providing a child safe environment where young people are safe and feel safe, and their voices are heard about decisions that affect their lives.
 Attention will be paid to the safety of young people with a disability, as well as the cultural safety of Aboriginal young people and young people from culturally and/or linguistically diverse backgrounds.